GameWisp/GameWisp-Singularity-Examples/README.md

-# GameWisp-Singularity-Examples
+# The Singularity API
 A public repository of code examples that leverage the GameWisp Singularity API.
 Singularity Documentation is also included.

+The Singularity API is real-time API that is meant to be interacted with using WebSockets.
+Clients connect to the API and listen to specific events of interest and receive data from the API in real-time.
+Unlike a conventional REST API, **there is no need to repeatedly poll or request on specific endpoints**.
+So don't do it.
+This API is ideal for bots and other services that require immediate and on-going access to GameWisp data; however, request functionality is also included such that data can be provided to clients on-demand when necessary.

+Currently, the **Singularity API is read only**.
+Connected clients can receive data in real-time, but can perform no operation which alters the state of any data stored by GameWisp.

-A more visually appealing form of these docs can be accessed at: https://singularity.gamewisp.com/docs
+**A more visually appealing form of these docs can be accessed at: https://singularity.gamewisp.com/docs**

 **This documentation is very work in progress, and may be incomplete, incorrect, or victim to numerous typos.
 Bear with us -- this documentation is still a rough draft.**